Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/before_you_start_unix/prereqs_overview/Kernel_customization_Start_here/customizing_hp_ux.md

 1. Log in as the root and enter the sam command.
-1. Select the following sub- menus,
+1. Select the following sub-menus,
     respectively:
     -   Kernel
         Configuration
     -   Configurable
         Parameters
 1. Set the pointer to the *msgtql* parameter.